SolarFramework/SolARUnityPlugin/UpdateHelp.md

 	  _build.bat    --> Wrap SolAR code from C++ to C# using SWIG	(ExpertVersion of Unity plugin)

-	  copydll.bat 	--> copy all Dlls need in UnityPlugin from there SolAR location to Unity "./Assets/Plugin" folder.
+	  copydll.bat 	--> copy all Dlls and C# scripts need in UnityPlugin from there SolAR location to Unity "./Assets/Plugin" folder.

 	cmake-build-SolARWrapper.sh  --> compile and build the results of _build.bat for the expert version of unity plugin.